djnnvx/mazepa/README.md

 - [cpl0](https://cpl0.zip) & wintermute -- for providing me motivation to rework this
 - [jenaye](https://jenaye.fr) -- for encouraging me to get into maldev :)~
+- [naadi](https://github.com/lambdina) -- for helping me out with the initial version